 62. Brief the linkage between economy and environment.

-- Man's life is interconnected with various other living and non-living things. - The life also depends on social, political, ethical, philosophical and other aspects of economic system.
+- Man's life is interconnected with various other living and non-living things. - The relationship between the economy and the environment is generally explained in the form of a "Material Balance Model"

-Economy - Environment Interlinkages Material Balance Model